hwdsl2/setup-ipsec-vpn/docs/ikev2-howto-zh.md

 Usage: bash ikev2.sh [options]

 Options:
-  --auto                        run IKEv2 setup in auto mode using default options (for initial IKEv2 setup only) --addclient [client name]     add a new IKEv2 client using default options (after IKEv2 setup) --exportclient [client name]  export an existing IKEv2 client using default options (after IKEv2 setup) --listclients                 list the names of existing IKEv2 clients (after IKEv2 setup) --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit
+  --auto                        run IKEv2 setup in auto mode using default options (for initial setup only) --addclient [client name]     add a new client using default options (after IKEv2 setup) --exportclient [client name]  export configuration for an existing client (after IKEv2 setup) --listclients                 list the names of existing clients (after IKEv2 setup) --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit